Oliver-Berggren/CMPM163Labs/README.md

 Mirror: https://youtu.be/ShAw4LdO9tw
 ~~~~
 A mod of the Unity kart demo.
-I created a custom car model with materials, a cactus model with materials, and changed the skybox to have two (NSEWBottom + top) custom materials.
+I created a custom car model with materials, a cactus model with materials, changed the skybox to have two (NSEWBottom + top) custom materials, and implemented a particle effect to simulate sand hitting the camera.
 ~~~~